 What kind of yeast should I use?

-The best yeast to use for making mango wine is a wine yeast.
-Look for a wine yeast that is designed for high-sugar mixtures, such as Lalvin K1-V1116 or Red Star Côte des Blancs.
+The best yeast to use for making mango wine is wine yeast.
+Look for a wine yeast designed for high-sugar mixtures, such as Lalvin K1-V1116 or Red Star Côte des Blancs.

 How much sugar should I use?